splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 ..
 Next steps
 .. ================

 ..
-After you connect Splunk Observability Cloud with AWS, you can use Observability Cloud to track a series of metrics and analyze your AWS data in real time.
+After you connect Splunk Observability Cloud with AWS, you can use Splunk Observability Cloud to track a series of metrics and analyze your AWS data in real time.

 .. - See the AWS official documentation for a list of the available AWS resources.
 ..  - See :ref:`how to leverage data from integration with AWS <aws-post-install>` for more information.